Deeech/it-collection/SlackChannels.md

 # Slack Channels
 * [Slack Roulette](http://slackroulette.com/) - It's time for talky!
 Join the #slackroulette community and anonymously chat to slackers from anywhere.
+* [Erlang](https://erlang-slack.herokuapp.com/) - A Slack group for discussing the Erlang programming language.
+Includes general and learning channels.